-Academic deans will present the candidates for undergraduate degrees from their respective college to the vice president for academic affairs.
+Academic deans will present the candidates for undergraduate degrees from their respective college to the Provost.
 Once all degrees are conferred, the president will then instruct graduates to move their tassels from the right front side to the left front side of the cap.

 Marshals will then direct the movement of bachelor’s degree recipients to the stage.
 Graduates will give their name cards to the reader when they reach the top of the ramp leading onto the stage.
 When their name is announced, they will cross the stage, receive their diploma cover from their academic dean and shake hands with the chair of the board of trustees and the president.

 Upon conclusion of the singing of the Alma Mater, the platform party will leave first, followed by the faculty.
 The graduates will exit under the direction of the Student Marshals.
 Please meet family and friends in the upper concourse after the ceremony.
 The ceremony should last until approximately 12:45 p.m.

 Located on the concourse are information tables at sections 123 and 130 and representatives from several Rock Hill businesses, including a florist, frame shop, and The Winthrop Bookstore.